olivier3lanc/Scrollio/README.md

             }
         };
         //Optionally add parameters and methods
-        //to the Scrollio API:
-        //A scrollio plugin can have its own API stored
+        //to the Scrollio API: A scrollio plugin can have its own API stored
-        //into an object inside the scrollioAPI
+        //into an object inside the scrollioAPI:
         //window.scrollioAPI[scrollioPlugin.id]

+        //For example you can include the full plugin definition into the Scrollio API
+        //window.scrollioAPI[scrollioPlugin.id] = scrollioPlugin;
+        //Or a single parameter or method:
+        //window.scrollioAPI[scrollioPlugin.id].mySpecialMethodName = scrollioPlugin.exampleMethodName1;

         //Wait Scrollio detects this plugin
         jQuery(document).one(scrollioPlugin.id,function(data){
             //Now this plugin is installed
             //
-            //Your code here
+            //YOUR CODE GOES HERE
             //
             //Here are the available listeners for plugin
             // jQuery(this)
+            //     .on('scrollForScrollio',function(data){
+            //     })
             //     .on('initForScrollio',function(){
             //     })
             //     .on('itemChangeForScrollio',function(data){